tinysheep007/GRE-Review/6choose2notes.md

 Opposites
 contemporary - old-fashioned

+Don't forget to check if options would be contradictory to other parts of the sentence or options.
+Even if you have option in mind, still check possibility of others

 ### Verbal fill in blank overall

 trust the logic of the sentence, don't use your own knowledge to judge the topic.